Regulations and Requirements Governing the Doctoral Degree

 The final dissertation presented to the Office of the Dean of Graduate Education in partial fulfillment of the requirements for the doctoral degree must be the one approved by the dissertation committee.

 Submittal of Approved Dissertations

-In order for a dissertation to be accepted by the University in partial fulfillment of requirements for the doctoral degree, it must be submitted in acceptable form according to procedures specified by the Office of the Dean of Graduate Studies, by May 1 for degrees to be conferred in May, by August 1 for degrees to be conferred in August, and by December 1 for degrees to be conferred in December.
-Specifications for such submittal procedures and “acceptable form” shall be developed and maintained by the Dean of Graduate Studies in consultation with the Graduate Academic Council and University Libraries for archival purposes.
+In order for a dissertation to be accepted by the University in partial fulfillment of requirements for the doctoral degree, it must be submitted in acceptable form according to procedures specified by the Office of the Dean of Graduate Education, by May 1 for degrees to be conferred in May, by August 1 for degrees to be conferred in August, and by December 1 for degrees to be conferred in December.
+Specifications for such submittal procedures and “acceptable form” shall be developed and maintained by the Dean of Graduate Education in consultation with the Graduate Academic Council and University Libraries for archival purposes.

 Doctoral students admitted in Spring 2006 or thereafter will be expected to submit the approved dissertation in authorized digital form.
 Students should familiarize themselves with all digital dissertation submittal regulations and procedures early in their doctoral studies.